It is best to always cook more food than necessary.

 Reheating Your Chicken

 No matter what reheating technique you choose, the most vital thing is to reheat the chicken safely.
 Use a meat thermometer to ensure the chicken reaches an internal temperature of at least 165 degrees Fahrenheit.

-In The Oven
+How To Reheat Chicken In The Oven

-2. Line a baking tray with a large piece of aluminium foil.
+- Preheat your oven to 350 degrees Fahrenheit.
+Line a baking tray with a large piece of aluminum foil.

-3. Place the chicken in the middle of the baking tray and wrapped the foil around it.
+- Place the chicken in the middle of the baking tray and wrapped the foil around it.

-4. Reheat the chicken until the internal temperature of the meat registers at least 165 degrees Fahrenheit on a meat thermometer.
+- Reheat the chicken until the internal temperature of the meat registers at least 165 degrees Fahrenheit on a meat thermometer.

-In The Microwave
+How To Reheat Chicken In The Microwave

-1. Place the chicken on a microwave-safe plate or dish.
+- Place the chicken on a microwave-safe plate or dish.
 Always put the largest, meatiest pieces towards the outside of the plate and smaller pieces in the center.

-2. Cover the chicken with a sauce or both, this will ensure the reheated chicken is moist.
+- Cover the chicken with a sauce or both, this will ensure the reheated chicken is moist.

-3. Place a piece of microwave-safe plastic wrap over the dish.
+- Place a piece of microwave-safe plastic wrap over the dish.

 - Halfway thought then turn the pieces over and stir the sauce.
 Resume cooking until the center of the thickest piece of chicken is cooked to an internal temperature of at least 165 degrees Fahrenheit.

 Wouldn’t it be amazing if reheated food tasted just as good as it did when it was freshly made?
 I have asked myself this question a few times before.
 However, once you learn the correct techniques you can get pretty dang close to the first cook.